Shilpasrii/To-do-list-/README.md

 You can also save and load tasks to and from a file using the "Save tasks" and "Load tasks" options.

-If you choose "Quit", the program will exit.
+If you choose "Quit", then the program will exit.
 If the list is empty and a task file exists, it will remove the file.